bobozhezhe/Scalable-NUMA-Aware-Shared-Memory-Data-Structures/doc/weekly_status.md

 1. Build shared mem test cases.
 1. Try to get the performance data of these test cases.
-1. Try to run in NUMA env.
+1. Try to run a simple case in NUMA env.

 ## Week 1 (2 Jan, 2023)